• Home

 Whole Group/Small Group

 When planning your self-contained classroom setup, decide what kinds of areas you’ll need.
 Will you need a whole group area, small groups, centers, independent center, play area, calm area?
 Make a list of all the spaces you’ll need, then you can start drawing up a map of your spaces.
 The photo above is my whole group center for morning meeting and social skills, as well as small group and independent centers throughout the day.
+It also has my whole group schedule.
 You can find my morning meeting here.
 The green table serves as a para run center, and the blue table is an independent center.

 teacher table small group